Key Concepts

 - You install Brief's MCP server in your AI tool

-- You add your Brief API key
+- You authenticate via OAuth or API key

 Preset Prompts